nettings/gpioctl/README.md

 `libgpiod-dev`.
 If you want to use JACK MIDI, you need `libjack-jackd2-dev` or `libjack-dev` (untested).
 If you want to access the ALSA mixer, you need `libasound2-dev`.
-I recommend installing `wiringPi` on the Pi or another hardware-specific GPIO controller tool for your platform.
+I recommend installing `wiringpi` on the Pi or another hardware-specific GPIO controller tool for your platform.
 (Package names are for Raspbian, they may differ on your system.)